xaya/xaya_docs/interface.md

 This allows each game engine to subscribe to `game-block-attach GAMEID` in order to receive exactly the updates relevant to it.

-The `DATA` part is a string encoding a JSON object that contains the relevant
+The `DATA` part is a JSON object with the relevant information:
-information:

     {
       "parent": PREVIOUS-BLOCK-HASH,